GOD WANTS YOU IN HEAVEN

 We atone for our offences through great love: suffering for the love of God through seeking our neighbor’s salvation (cf. 1 Peter 4:8).
 This is necessary because we and others can’t enter into Heaven unpurified since “nothing unclean will enter it [Heaven]” (cf. Revelation 21:27).

 Being Attached to One Sin–or Anything at All…Forfeits Salvation

 As I said before, we can’t love/desire both God and sin, we “will either hate the one and love the other” (Matthew 6:24).

 If we still desire–are attached–to any sin, even ONE–because of the infinite injury one sin causes God, we are guilty of denying of the whole Law (God) because we reject God’s saving mercy for some dreaded worthless sin (cf. James 2:10).

 But that isn’t all.
 If we are attached to anything at all–not even sins, but people, money, sports, things, etc.–that is idolatry!
 We must be attached to God.
 Without a doubt we must seek Our Lord to make us happy…not the world.
 We must “find your [our] delight in the Lord” (Psalm 37:4).

 “Everyone of you who does not renounce all his possessions cannot be my disciple” (Luke 14:33).

-But we don’t renounce our possession, we long for our neighbors things, save money for more and buy well more than we need.
+But we don’t renounce our possession, we long for our neighbors things and all of the latest technology, save money to get them and buy well more than we need.
 We love the world and have made it our joy and entertainment.